eakwarren/flexrouter/README.md

-# Kontakt Multiscript for Divisimate Prime 2.0 Template
+# Kontakt Keyswitch Translator for Divisimate Prime 2.0
 Developed with ❤️ by Eric Warren

 # About